It’s World Malbec Day today. So let’s celebrate and give hommage to this great grape!

 By the 18th century, wine is now a kitchen necessity and many recipes in England make food in ‘the French way’ by adding wine.
 Caudle, (mentioned above) is now a common household remedy; the wine being the remediating ingredient for many sicknesses.
 Wine reaches the middle classes.

-What were attitudes to wine in the rest of Europe?
+But what were attitudes to wine in the rest of Europe?

 In the wine producing nations of France, Spain and Italy, wine is not separated along class lines in the same way as it is for Brits.
 Wine is drunk by everyone and seen simply as an extension of food.
 In fact, even today most Italians do not distinguish between wine and food.
 To Italians, both food and wine offer the same benefits; providing necessary nutrition in their diets.

-Essentially, society views drunkenness as fine if you live on a farm and don’t have to report to anyone else for work.
+Society views drunkenness as fine if you live on a farm and don’t have to report to anyone else for work.
 But this is the Industrial Revolution.
 More and more people are moving to cities and factory owners want sober, reliable workers.
 Protestants especially view binge drinking as anti-capitalist and inefficient.
 Even moderate consumption is a sin.
 Women’s movements grow and recognize alcohol abuse as a main cause of domestic violence, child abuse and lost wages.

 Another twist this century…